 Forget Beyoncé, Lady Gaga and yes, (Sorry Matthew Rettenmund of Boy Culture) even Madonna.
-Judy Garland was and always will be greatest gay icon of our time.
+Judy Garland was and always will be greatest and ultimate gay icon of our time.
 Garland led the way for gay men through the darkness for some 40 years.
 Her pain, her joy, her talent, was there for the taking and everyone felt it..

 Garland herself had numerous gay friends from the beginning of her Hollywood career.
 She liked to visit gay bars with openly gay friends Roger Edens and George Cukor, to the chagrin of her handlers at MGM.
 But Judy’s true connection with gay men was rooted in her ability to overcome the inner conflict, instability and loneliness that defined her life even during stardom.
 Judy’s necessity to maintain a “stage presence” at all times despite her inner turmoil led to a severe prescription drug addiction and eventually her tragic death.
 Gay men of the homophobic 50’s and 60’s identified with the dichotomy of her life as they too had to hide behind walls of perceived strength.

 Garland’s journey to personal acceptance as the young Dorothy in The Wizard of Oz resonated throughout the gay community.
 Despite intense fear, confusion and a series of trials, Judy as Dorothy finally made it “home” by realizing that she possessed all of the heart, strength and courage needed to find the true happiness that lived within.
 Gay men of the past and today also embarked on adventures of self-discover through both the good and the bad that led full circle to self-acceptance.

 Unfortunately today because of the AIDS epidemic and its annihilation of almost a generation of gay men of the era le’ Garland who worshiped her, Judy runs the risk of becoming a gay culture memory